vladleesi/vladleesi/README.md

 }
 ```

-⚡ Random fact: Programming is a bit like talking to ducks.
-Rubber ducks, to be precise.
-The concept of **'rubber duck debugging'** involves explaining your code, line by line, to a rubber duck.
-By articulating the problem out loud, you often discover the solution yourself.
-So, if you ever catch a programmer conversing with a rubber duck, don't worry, they're just engaging in some productive debugging banter with their trusted companion.
+⚡ Random fact: Programming can be a lonely business, but programmers have a secret weapon: rubber ducks.
+In a practice called "rubber duck debugging," programmers explain their code line by line to a rubber duck, allowing them to spot errors and find solutions.
+These specially trained rubber ducks might not talk back, but their mere presence helps programmers clarify their thoughts and uncover bugs.
+So, don't be surprised if you see a programmer deep in conversation with a rubber duck—it's just a quirky, yet effective, way to debug and bring a little more humanity to the coding process.